ton-blockchain/ton/docker/README.md

 ```
 curl -4 ifconfig.me
 ```
-If IPs do not match, refer to the section **Run the pod - the secured way**.
+If IPs do not match, refer to the sections where load balancers are used.

 Add a label to this particular node.
 By this label our pod will know where to be deployed:
 ```